RobJacobson/ws-dottie/README.md

 [![TanStack Query](https://img.shields.io/badge/TanStack%20Query-5+-orange.svg)](https://tanstack.com/query)

-Meet Dottie - she's not just another API wrapper, she's your cheerful guide through the Washington State Department of Transportation's data jungle.
-Whether you're tracking ferries across Puget Sound or monitoring traffic on I-5, Dottie makes it feel like you're chatting with a knowledgeable friend who happens to have real-time access to every traffic camera, weather station, and ferry terminal in the state.
+Meet Dottie — not just another API wrapper, but your cheerful, unauthorized guide to real-time Washington State transportation data published by the Department of Transportation and Washington State Ferries.
+Whether you're tracking ferries across Puget Sound or monitoring traffic on I‑5, Dottie makes it feel like you're chatting with a knowledgeable friend who happens to have real‑time access to every traffic camera, weather station, and ferry terminal in the state.

-This friendly TypeScript client library provides type-safe data fetching from sixteen different Washington State transportation APIs - from real-time ferry locations to traffic cameras, weather stations, and highway alerts.
-Whether you're building a hobby project to track your daily commute or developing enterprise applications for transportation planning, WS-Dottie gives you a safe, reliable way to tap into this data firehose with smart caching, strict typing, automatic JSONP data fetching in browser environments to avoid CORS concerns, and seamless React Query integration.
+This friendly TypeScript client library provides type‑safe data fetching from 16 Washington State transportation APIs, spanning 89 documented endpoints — from real‑time ferry locations to traffic cameras, weather stations, and highway alerts.
+Whether you're building a weekend project, a classroom demo, or a production app, WS‑Dottie helps you tame the data firehose with smart caching, strict typing, automatic JSONP in browsers (to dodge CORS roadblocks), and seamless TanStack Query integration — all free and easy to use.

+Why folks love WS‑Dottie:
+- Fun, friendly DX with strong TypeScript types
+- Works great for education, hobbyist builds, and commercial apps
+- Sensible defaults you can override with standard TanStack Query options

-### Zod-powered validation (Zod 4)
+### Zod‑powered validation (Zod 4)

 WS‑Dottie uses Zod 4 schemas for runtime validation and type inference across all APIs.
 That means:
 - Strong, generated TypeScript types from a single source of truth